joelpurra/talkie/DEVELOP.md

 ## Manual installation

 - Clone the repository.
+- Build the code using commands below.
-- From the Google Chrome extensions settings page:
+- From the browser extensions settings page:
   - Enable developer mode.
-  - Load the repository folder as an unpacked extension.
+  - Load one of the package folders as an unpacked extension.

-## Debugging

-- From the Google Chrome extensions settings page:
-  - Inspect the Talkie background page view to see console output.
-  - Optionally add breakpoints in the source code.
+    - `package/chrome/` for Google Chrome, Chromium, Vivaldi, and similar browser.
+    - `package/webextension/` for Firefox, and other browsers.

-## Development
+## Building

 ```bash
 # Go to the directory where you cloned the repository.